President and Chief Executive Officer

 Steiner serves on the boards of the Blue Cross and Blue Shield Association, America’s Health Insurance Plans and the National Institute for Health Care Management.
 She is also a member of the board of directors of World Business Chicago.
 She holds a B.A. in economics from Johns Hopkins University and an MBA from the Wharton School.

-As senior vice president, Tri-State Plans, which includes the Blue Cross and Blue Shield Plans in Montana, New Mexico and Oklahoma, Mike Frank provides a strategic view at the enterprise level in how HCSC serves its members in these states.
-As president of the Montana Plan, he oversees operations, including the management for sales and account management, provider network contracting, medical management, government relations and public affairs.
+As senior vice president, Tri-State Plans, which includes responsibility over the Blue Cross and Blue Shield Plans in Montana, New Mexico and Oklahoma, Mike Frank provides a strategic view in how HCSC serves its members in these states.

 He earned his Bachelor of Science in psychology from Montana State University and his Juris Doctor from the University of Montana.